Cyber-Chic/Cyber-Chic/README.md

   <br />
 </div>

-*   **CREATIVE MATHEMATICS** — The core philosophy of this archive stems from a personal journey exploring **Beal’s Conjecture**—a legendary, million-dollar math puzzle.
+*   **CREATIVE MATHEMATICS** — The core philosophy of this archive stems from an original inquiry into **Beal’s Conjecture**—a legendary, million-dollar math puzzle.
 I challenged the equation using a unique concept of "positive zero" and presented my findings at the 19th annual **[CMC3](https://www.cmc3.org/conferences/past/2015/spring/presentations/angela_moore_paper.pdf)** conference and at **[MathFest (p.
-153)](https://maa.org/wp-content/uploads/2025/02/MF15-Abstracts.pdf#page=153&view=FitH,700)** in Washington, D.C., celebrating the 100th Centennial Anniversary of the Mathematical Association of America.
+153)](https://maa.org/wp-content/uploads/2025/02/MF15-Abstracts.pdf#page=153&view=FitH,700)**, celebrating the 100th Centennial Anniversary of the Mathematical Association of America.

 *   **FOUNDER RECOGNITION** — This ambitious pursuit of one of the world's most difficult mathematical challenges earned regional distinction via the Westfair Milli Award for Innovation.
-Rooted in an academic background honored by induction into the Phi Sigma Tau international philosophy society, this milestone sparked a global mission—transforming a **[theoretical](https://www.researchgate.net/publication/400971211_The_Moore_Archive_An_Inquiry_into_Invisible_Action_and_the_Resonance_of_Kindness)** concept of invisible action into waves of kindness projected across the earth and into outer space.
+Grounded by my induction into **Phi Sigma Tau**, the international honor society for philosophy, this endeavor evolved into a borderless creative mission — translating a **[theoretical](https://www.researchgate.net/publication/400971211_The_Moore_Archive_An_Inquiry_into_Invisible_Action_and_the_Resonance_of_Kindness)** philosophy of quiet action into physical waves of kindness across the globe and into the cosmos.

 *   **FINANCIAL LITERACY** — Bridging mathematics with real-world applications, this section highlights public informational materials for **[independent study](https://cyber-chic.github.io/bubblegumfinance/)**.
-My personal creative journey—and how it can establish more time to pursue creative passions, ultimately allowing me to build this independent archive—was featured nationally within a **New York Times** advertising campaign.
+My personal creative journey—and how saving for the future can establish more time to pursue creative passions—was featured nationally within a **New York Times** ad campaign, empowering creators to support their own independent passions.

 *   *(Note: Shared strictly as a personal case study for informational purposes; not formal financial advice).*
 </div>